singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 Rather than counting the size of the left subtree(which would be inefficient), we can track this information as we add new elements to the tree.

 Let's walk through an example on the following tree.
-In the below example, the value in parentheses indi­cates the number of nodes in the left subtree (or, in other words, the rank of the node *relative* to its subtree).
+In the below example, the value in parentheses indicates the number of nodes in the left subtree (or, in other words, the rank of the node *relative* to its subtree).

 ```
                   20(4)